Pissarra/freelancer-marketplace-backend/README.md

 Improvements can be made in the following areas:

 - Split migrations between development and production environments to avoid conflicts.
+For example, it is better to only run the seed migration (which populates the database with initial data) in development environments.
 - Adding logs to the application to track the flow of requests and responses.
 - Adding error handling to manage exceptions.
 - Adding Swagger documentation to the API for better usability.